 9. Drive in the correct gear.
 Incorrect gear shifting can lead to as much

 as 20% increase in fuel consumption.
 Also idling is a gas guzzler--many

 times it is best to turn the car off if idling for more than a few

 minutes.
 If not in the middle of winter, warming a car up is a waste of

 10. Strongly consider a hybrid vehicle or an EV(electric vehicle) as a secondary(or primary) vehicle.

-Here's a list of the most fuel efficient cars as of early 2013
+Here's a chart of the most fuel efficient cars in 2014

 Thanks to the many of you who have found this blogpost helpful-it's one of our most read posts